 Students applying for study at Fontbonne University must show adequate financial resources to cover tuition and expenses for at least the first year of study (estimated total finances required above).
 IMPORTANT: a letter of financial support is required if the bank statement is not in the student’s name, for example, if the parent’s bank statement is submitted, then they must write a letter of financial support**(Statement of Financial Support).

-Fontbonne offers international students three options to pay the international student application fee:
+Fontbonne students can pay the $75 USD international student application fee through PayPal here.

 Your admission to Fontbonne University will be confirmed when you receive an official letter of admission from the International Center.
 If you have questions regarding your application, please contact the International Center by email, firstname.lastname@example.org